jbakse/compform_site/content/strategy/index.md

 Tactics can range from very simple—like using the average of two `random()` calls to center bias the result—to complex—linear congruential generators, noise generation, Brownian motion, L-systems, neural nets, turtles, Markov chains, Poisson-disc sampling, particle systems, fractals, meta-balls.
 We've seen some of these already and will explore others in the course of this class.

-In this chapter we'll examine some tactics for a very common problem in procedural generation: arranging points on a square.
+In this chapter, we'll examine some tactics for a very common problem in procedural generation: arranging points on a square.

 <!--
 [[Compostion]]